 The use of this type of healthcare dashboard can be an asset, especially in communication with your patients.
 Healthcare is a very specific industry because it is exposed to a lot of human subjectivity and it deals with high stakes, the health, and life of people.
 Communication and understanding are often cited as an important aspect in the doctor-patient relationship, this is why such a dashboard can benefit your services a lot.
 Patients like good quality of care, which requires their feedback.

-Tracking with the help of a modern dashboard creator specific metrics on top of patients’ feedback will also help you increase your patient satisfaction score.
+Tracking specific performance indicators with the help of a modern dashboard creator specific metrics on top of patients’ feedback will also help you increase your patient satisfaction score.
 The average waiting times are easy to measure and, as we have seen for the first hospital dashboard above, they can indicate other flaws in the management of your healthcare facility.
 These waiting times can measure the amount of time necessary before seeing a specific doctor, before arriving in a bed, or before getting treatment.
-By evaluating these KPIs, you will know the average wait times at the different times of the day and for the different divisions: such insight will enable you to set a target time you would like to reach, to avoid infinite queues for your patients and more efficient care.
+By evaluating these indicators, you will know the average wait times at the different times of the day and for the different divisions: such insight will enable you to set a target time you would like to reach, to avoid infinite queues and more efficient care.

 Our next healthcare dashboard example will be the hospital performance dashboard.
 It uses clear targets and aims to achieve desired outcomes pre-set, putting the information at your fingertips with relevant visualisations of different aspects of your hospital life.
 Working with such dashboards will help you improve on a clinical level as well as on an operational and financial level.
 The metrics you will use here must spark action, and answer the question “what response do I take, if it shows underperformance?”.